No one goes to battle without a set of their favorite weapons. In our professional life, those weapons are our talents

 Best to give you an example here.
 If you don’t mind, I’ll use myself as an example.
 Please excuse if what follows sound a little me-me-me. 😃

-I have a talent in problem-solving, though I didn’t always know this.
+I have a talent for problem-solving, though I didn’t always know this.

 Looking back, here’s how I know I have this talent: I don’t panic when faced with problems.
 The opposite tends to happen instead.
 I become focused and calm.
 I become decisive, with little vacillation.
 In my head, I can see a path from ‘here’ to ‘there.’
 A friend once told me that I’m useless when she wants to bitch about a problem, but I’m the first person she calls when she’s ready to talk solutions.